RH203/Repo-Website/Submission-Terakhir-Dicoding/README.md

 # This repository is the final project of the course "Learn Basic Web Programming" in Dicoding Indonesia course

-<p>In this project I created a landing page for the coffee shop.
-This project implements flexbox, nav, main, aside, footer, and responsive</p>
+In this project I created a landing page for the coffee shop.
+This project implements flexbox, nav, main, aside, footer, and responsive.

 ## Here's the programming language and IDE I choose for this project
 <div align="left">